Frequently Asked Questions (FAQs)

 How does East Texas Food Bank work?

 The East Texas Food Bank was founded in 1988 and is a 501(c)3 nonprofit organization with a mission to “fight hunger and feed hope in East Texas.”
-To meet the needs of the 252,900 clients served, the East Texas Food Bank partners with agencies throughout its 26 county service area to distribute food.
+To meet the needs of the over 118,000 households served, the East Texas Food Bank partners with agencies throughout its 26 county service area to distribute food.
 The East Texas Food Bank also has eight programs: BackPack Program, Kids Cafe/Afterschool Snack, Summer Food Program, Senior Box Program, Mobile Pantry, Fresh Produce Program, Nutrition Education and Benefits Outreach designed to meet the targets of children, adults and seniors.
-The East Texas Food Bank distributed over 22.4 million meals in FY2017.
+The East Texas Food Bank distributed over 27 million meals in FY2022.

 Where does the food come from?